sanyam-singhal/SearchUpp/README.md

 - Chrome browser installed (used by the Selenium package for scraping)
 - Required API keys and services:
   - Brave Search API key
-  - Google Gemini API key (optional, if using cloud-based summarization)
+  - Google Gemini API key (optional, needed if using cloud-based summarization)
-  - Ollama installed and running (optional, if using local summarization)
+  - Ollama installed and running (optional, needed if using local summarization)

 ### Installation